This information explains what foodborne illness (food poisoning) is. It also explains how to handle food safely to help prevent foodborne illness.

 |Leftovers and casseroles||165 °F (74 °C)|

-- Make sure the refrigerator temperature is 40 °F (4 °C) or below and the freezer temperature is 0 °F (-18 °C) or below.
+- Make sure the refrigerator is 40 °F (4 °C) or lower inside.

-- Refrigerate or freeze meat, poultry, eggs, seafood, and other perishables (foods that can go bad) within 1 hour of cooking or buying them.
+- Refrigerate or freeze meat, poultry, eggs, seafood, and other perishables (foods that can go bad).
+Do this within 2 hours of cooking or buying them.
 If the temperature outside is above 90 °F (32 °C), refrigerate or freeze them within 1 hour.

 - When it’s hot out, keep perishables cold when you bring them home after shopping.
-Use an insulated bag or cooler with ice or frozen gel packs.
+Use an insulated bag, or a cooler with ice or frozen gel packs.

-- Never defrost food at room temperature (such as on the countertop).
-Defrost food in the refrigerator, in cold water, or in a microwave.
+- Defrost food in the refrigerator, cold water, or a microwave.
 If you use cold water or a microwave, cook the food right away once it’s defrosted.
+Never defrost food at room temperature, such as on the countertop.

 - When you marinate food, always marinate it in the refrigerator.

-- Divide large amounts of leftovers into shallow containers before refrigerating them.
+- Split up large amounts of leftovers into shallow containers before refrigerating them.
 This helps them cool more quickly.

 - Eat leftovers within 2 days.

-- Don’t buy canned, jarred, or boxed foods with dents, swelling, or a broken seal.
+- Do not buy canned, jarred, or boxed foods with dents, swelling, or a broken seal.

-- Don’t buy foods from self-service bulk containers or bins.
+- Do not buy foods from self-service bulk containers or bins.
 This includes nuts, grains, or other items that you portion into containers yourself.

 Most people should avoid eating at restaurants for about 3 months after their stem cell transplant.
-Talk with your medical team about when it’s safe to eat at restaurants.
+Talk with your healthcare provider about when it’s safe for you to eat at restaurants.

-Once your healthcare team says you can start eating at restaurants, follow the guidelines below to lower your risk of getting a foodborne illness.
+When it’s safe to start eating at restaurants, follow these guidelines to lower your risk of foodborne illness: